hyperledger-labs/splice/docs/src/validator_operator/validator_upgrades.rst

 Synchronizer Upgrades with Downtime
 ===================================

-For supporting non-backwards-compatible major version upgrades of the Canton software the Canton Network will implement a procedure for synchronizer (i.e., domain) upgrades with downtime.
+For supporting non-backwards-compatible major version upgrades of the Canton software the Global Synchronizer will implement a procedure for synchronizer (i.e., domain) upgrades with downtime.

 .. _validator-upgrades-overview: